AarshKariya/Projects/README.md

 # Projects
-This repository maintains all the projects that I have worked on during my college years.
+This repository contains some of the projects that I have worked on during my college years.